knpuniversity/symfony2-series/knpu/installation.rst

 To get Composer, go to - you guessed it - GetComposer.org.
 Depending on whether you have ``curl`` installed, copy one of the two install lines and execute it in your terminal.

+If you have Apache installed, run this from inside your web server's document root.
+If you don't, but have PHP 5.4 installed - you can run this command from anywhere.
+We'll use PHP's built-in web server to run the site.

 .. code-block:: bash